2020s in music: Jersey club

 Jersey club is a fast, aggressive dance music style rooted in Baltimore's fusion of house and hip hop.
 It features harder kick sounds and chopped samples, with a distinctive "bounciness" due to its triplet percussive pattern.
 Common audio programs used in Jersey club's include Sony Acid Pro and FL Studio.
 2018-2020 saw the resurgence of Jersey club music as artists like Unicorn151, Chad B, DJ Jay Hood, Cookiee Kawaii, and Uniiqu3 created original rap songs using Jersey club beats.
-This format allowed radio stations like Hot 97, Z100, Power 105.1, and Sirius XM to play these records regularly, gaining a wider audience.
+This format allowed radio stations like Hot 97, Z100, Power 105.1, and SiriusXM to play these records regularly, gaining a wider audience.
 In 2022, Lil Uzi Vert released their song "Just Wanna Rock" which incorporates elements of Jersey Club and has since peaked at number 10 on the Billboard Hot 100.
 In 2023, many commercially successful K-pop songs began using elements of the Jersey Club drum pattern such as "Ditto" and "Super Shy" by NewJeans, and "Eve, Psyche & the Bluebeard's Wife" by Le Sserafim.

-Breakcore

-In the 2020s, breakcore underwent a revival, bringing a different sound than the songs that were previously produced in the 1990s.
-It also added a new aesthetic focus on anime, 2010s nostalgia, video games and internet culture.
-Machine Girl and Goreshit were considered to be influential to the revival's new sound and aesthetic.